Nueta Hidatsa Sahnish College

-Nueta Hidatsa Sahnish College is a public tribal land-grant community college in New Town, North Dakota.
-It is chartered by the Three Affiliated Tribes of the Fort Berthold Reservation headquarters at New Town.
-The college has branches in Mandaree and White Shield.
+Nueta Hidatsa Sahnish College is a public tribal land-grant college in New Town, North Dakota.
+Chartered by the Three Affiliated Tribes of the Fort Berthold Reservation, the college awards associate and bachelor’s degrees.
+In addition to its main campus in New Town, the college operates branches in Mandaree and White Shield.

 History

 The college was founded May 2, 1973, as the agency responsible for higher education on the Fort Berthold Reservation.
 The Three Affiliated Tribes of the Fort Berthold Reservation in New Town, North Dakota endorsed the concept that a locally based higher education institution was needed to train Tribal members and to help retain the tribal cultures.
 The college was chartered by the Three Affiliated Tribes.

 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

 Governance

 Nueta Hidatsa Sahnish College is tribally controlled by a board of directors, which consist of seven members.
 A steering committee was appointed to oversee the initial operations of the college.
 This committee was replaced by the selection of a board of directors in 1974 who began plans to improve the educational and vocational services in the communities throughout the reservation.